 Reporting to the Vice President, General Counsel & Secretary, the Executive Assistant is a full-time position that works collaboratively with the Office of the Vice President and General Counsel's team of lawyers, grant management associates, and data management staff, as well as staff throughout the Foundation.
 Among the responsibilities, the Executive Assistant: schedules and organizes numerous meetings, travel, and outside activities involving multiple participants in a fast-paced environment; maintains the Vice President, General Counsel and Secretary's calendar and interacts with the Board and staff throughout the Foundation in the day-to-day work of the office; and assists in the preparation and assembly of Board and committee materials.
 The ideal candidate will have excellent knowledge of secretarial and office administration procedures and the operation of standard office equipment; superior proficiency in a variety of computer software applications (Outlook, Microsoft Word, Excel, SharePoint); and a high level of communicative and interpersonal skills.
 A bachelor's degree and 6+ years of executive experience is preferred.

-Reporting to the Director of Communications, the Communications Intern will participate in a full-time, 3-month program supporting the communications department.
+Reporting to the Deputy to the President and Chief Planner and the Event and Meeting Planner, the Intern will participate in a full-time, 8 to 10 week program supporting the office of the president.
 The intern will provide a wide range of administrative, organizational, and research support.
-Qualified candidates will be currently working towards a BA/BS or master's degree and have nonprofit experience.
+Candidates should be currently working towards a BA/BS or master's degree and have nonprofit experience with demonstrated ability to anticipate next steps, take initiative, exercise discretion, and apply sound judgment.

 Contacting Human Resources